API key

 Authenticating using API keys

+This option can be disabled through configuration in all interfaces, with the exception of those used for device integration.
 The API keys can be sent using one of following methods:

 • As a request header

 • As a parameter in the request URL (with the former preferred for security reasons).
+This option is only available for device integration

 Using an HTTP header